comboy/catcher/README.md

 Which is equal to Thread.new with Catcher.block inside.

 Description strings in Catcher.block and Catcher.thread are optional, but very much recommended.
-Comments and suggestions are very much welome.
+Comments and suggestions are welome.

 Happy threading.